jachinte/grade-buddy/README.md

 ### Create your own marking project

 First of all, organize the submissions directory into one single directory, let's say `submissions`.
 Then, you need to create an ID provider and at least one marking script.
 The following subsections contain code examples to help you develop your own marking project.
-All of the examples rely on the following directory structure (extracted from [here](src/test/resources/simple-assignment)):
+These examples rely on the following directory structure:

 ```
 .
 └── submissions
     ├── P1.sh
-    ├── P1.java
     ├── P2.sh
+    ├── src
+    │   ├── P1.java
-    ├── P2.java
+    │   ├── P2.java
     ├── jane-doe
     │   ├── V00812345P1.c
     │   ├── V00812345P2.c